Miguel Ángel Arrué

-Miguel Ángel Arrué Padilla (born 13 August 1952) is a Chilean football manager and former footballer.
+Miguel Ángel Arrué Padilla (born 13 August 1952) is a Chilean football manager and former player.

 Career

 Born in Iquique, as a football player, he played in Chile and abroad for three years.

-He has had a prolific career as a football manager in Chile, Peru, Ecuador, Indonesia and Mexico.
+He has had a career as a football manager in Chile, Peru, Ecuador, Indonesia and Mexico.
 Despite he is Chilean, in Chile he just has coached Deportes Antofagasta, Deportes Iquique, Everton and Santiago Morning.

 His first team abroad was Juventud La Palma in the Peruvian Segunda División to which he came in 1988.
 In Peru he also coached Hijos de Yurimaguas (later Deportivo Yurimaguas), Sport Boys, Alianza Lima, Deportivo Sipesa, Sporting Cristal, Melgar, Pacífico and Pirata FC, what was his last club.

 Along with Hijos de Yurimaguas, he won the 1990 Peruvian Segunda División.
 In Deportivo Sipesa, he allowed the professional debut of Claudio Pizarro.
 He is a well remembered coach of Alianza Lima after coached it four times, even suggesting the signing of Ramón Estay as manager, with whom he had worked in Deportes Iquique as an assistant.

 In Peru he also worked as General Manager of both the Alianza Lima youth system and club Ingenia Fútbol in the Primera División of Chiclayo.

 In Ecuador he coached Deportivo Quito.
 In Mexico, he coached both Real Sociedad de Zacatecas and Manzanillo (later América Manzanillo).
 He also coached an Indonesia youth team until 2010.